gcatanese/openapi-postman/README.md

 ## Contribute

-Try it our and let me know if it works for you.
+Try it out and let me know if it works for you.
 Contributions, questions and feedback are welcome.